tscanlin/developers.optimizely.com/src/content/server/reference/init/0-intro.md

 <p>To run experiments with Optimizely you'll need to instantiate an `optimizely` object in your code.
 This object represents the state of an Optimizely project and can be used to both [activate experiments](#activation) and [track events](#tracking).</p>

 <p>To construct the `optimizely` object, you'll need to provide the `datafile` as an argument representing the JSON configuration of your project.
-The datafile contains all the instructions needed to activate experiments and track events.
-In SDK versions `0.0.10` and above, you can optionally pass in a `skipJSONValidation` property as `true` to skip JSON schema validation of the datafile upon `optimizely` instantiation.
-For more information on the expected format of the datafile and how to get the most up-to-date version, see the [datafile](#datafile) section.</p>
+The datafile contains all the instructions needed to activate experiments and track events.</p>

+<p>In SDK versions `0.0.10` and above, you can optionally pass in a `skipJSONValidation` property as `true` to skip JSON schema validation of the datafile upon `optimizely` instantiation.
+This property should only be used if the datafile is being pulled from the REST API or CDN.</p>

+<p>For more information on the expected format of the datafile and how to get the most up-to-date version, see the [datafile](#datafile) section.</p>

 <p>You can customize the behavior of the SDK by configuring parameters to the Optimizely constructor.
 This is explained in detail [below](#configuration).</p>